JeanNessen/cpp_Raytracer/Google_tests/lib/docs/primer.md

     googletest allows you to run it in isolation for quick debugging.
 2. Tests should be well *organized* and reflect the structure of the tested code. googletest groups related tests into test suites that can share data and subroutines.
-This common pattern is easy to recognize and makes tests easy to maintain.
+This common m_pattern is easy to recognize and makes tests easy to maintain.
 Such consistency is especially helpful when people switch projects and start to work on a new code base.
 3. Tests should be *portable* and *reusable*.
 Google has a lot of code that is